 Next, there are a couple verses in the Mosaic law which seem to imply that men shouldn’t have anal sex with other men, but even if this is what those verses are talking about (ignoring the debate about the meaning of these passages for the moment), it’s pretty obvious that there aren’t any follow-up verses talking about women lying with other women (and these verses are surrounded by other verses which spell out prohibitions for both men and women, so one can’t just say it’s implied by the verses about men), which means that Romans 1:26 has to be something other than a condemnation of sexual or romantic relations between women.

 As far as a supposed afterlife goes, the Hebrew Scriptures talk about people “sleeping” in the ground rather than about the dead being conscious.
-There is a passage in Daniel that talks about a future resurrection to “eonian repulsion” (the word “everlasting” in some popular Bible versions is a mistranslation of the Hebrew word “olam,” but that’s a whole other topic), but that’s talking about people who have been resurrected from the dead, not to a never-ending conscious state of those who are still dead and are supposedly in a place called “hell” (which is also a mistranslation of various Hebrew and Greek words, but that’s also a whole other topic).
+There is a passage in Daniel that talks about a future resurrection to “eonian repulsion” (the word “everlasting” in less literal Bible versions needs to be read figuratively since the Hebrew word “olam” refers to a period of time with a definite beginning and end, although that’s a whole other topic), but that’s talking about people who have been resurrected from the dead, not to a never-ending conscious state of those who are still dead and are supposedly in a place called “hell.”
 Isaiah also talked about corpses being destroyed by worms and fire while being observed by certain people, but that was talking about dead bodies being looked upon with shame by living people here on earth at some point in the future, not to ghosts being chomped on by some sort of mystical, immortal worms or being burned (yet never consumed) by magical fire in an ethereal afterlife dimension.
 So assertions that Jesus was threatening His audience with never-ending torment after they die makes no sense at all when one considers the fact that nobody during “Old Testament” times had ever even been warned about such a horrific outcome (the worst consequence for sinning in the Hebrew Scriptures was simply physical death), which means one has to dig deeper to find out what it is Jesus must have actually meant by these scary-sounding threats.

 There are plenty of other examples I could bring up beyond just those ones, but the above should explain what I’m getting at.
 Basically, to interpret the Greek Scriptures, it’s important to make sure that you understand what they mean in light of what the Hebrew Scriptures said (or didn’t say, as the case may also be).